SscottK/tasker/README.md

 # Tasker

 ## About this app
 Tasker is a task and time management app designed to allow users to create and share lists of tasks which need to be completed.
 It allows users to assign priority to a task, and a status to each task so that other users can be aware of a tasks importance or if a task has been started or completed by someone else.
 It uses authorization to connect lists of tasks to the user who created them allowing that user to share their lists.
-Another feature is that a user can assign a 'read ony' or 'edit' status the a user with whom they have shared a list, allowing or preventing others from manipulating a checklist based on the creators needs.
+Another feature is that a user can assign a 'read only' or 'edit' status to a user with whom they have shared a list, allowing or preventing others from manipulating a checklist based on the creators needs.

 ## Getting Started
 You can visit the app here https://tasker-checklist-app-7217cfc17dc0.herokuapp.com/